wave2future/dUsefulStuff/ReadMe.markdown

 ### common.sh

 A script which is included by other scripts to provide some commonly used functions.
+This script also handles arguments.
+There are several possible arguments that this build system understands so just do ./build.sh -? to see them.

 ### buildStaticLibrary.sh

 This is the main script for building.
-It will compile both a simulator and device version of the code in your project and then combine them into a single library.
+It will compile both a simulator and device version of the code in your project and then combine them into a single static framework.

 ### createDocumentation.sh